samnyan/DMTQ-Tools/README.md

 You don't have to compress it back to .lz4 after finished the edit.
 Set `compressed` to 0 in `patch_new.csv` save so much time for you.

 Now copy the finished file to other language table folder.
+(You can skip this step if you only use in one language)

 **Song Preview**